 Among numerous reviews posted on the forum, there were 2 in particular which claimed this loan offer from Discover to be a “scam” for the following reasons:

 - One guy said it because his loan wasn’t approved despite a good credit score.

 - Another guy said it because he was given an interest rate higher than the 7.99% even though he claimed to have a high score.

-In a nutshell, both seemed to feel it was a bait ‘n switch however I can assure you the Discover personal loans are definitely NOT a scam.
+In a nutshell, both seemed to feel it was a bait ‘n switch however, I can assure you the Discover personal loans are definitely NOT a scam.
 Here’s why…

-On the other hand, even if you have $25k in debt, you may be able to transfer it at 0% if you split it between 2 or 3 different cards.
-Considering that there are 0% offers for almost 2 years, this may be the way to go.
+On the other hand, even if you have $25,000 in debt, you may still be able to take advantage of zero percent credit card deals if you split it between 2 or 3 different cards.
+Considering that there plenty of 0% transfer offers for 15 and 18 months in the market, this may be the way to go.

-This post was written or last updated November 7, 2013
+This post was written or last updated January 19, 2016